Are you intimidated by the thought of teaching high school history?

-Teaching high school history is intimidating.
-We worry about doing too little and failing our children.
-We worry about doing too much and burning our teens out.
+You worry about doing too little and failing your children.
+And you worry about doing too much and burning your teens out.

-High school history isn’t that hard.
-Just use my top ten tips and plan an awesome year of high school history.
+Homeschooling high school history should be fun!
+Just use my ten easy tips to plan an awesome year of high school history!

 1. Keep Going with your History Rotation